-I’m expecting January to March-ish to be pretty typical – cold, dreary, and snowy.
 I’ve been mentally preparing myself for some long days stuck indoors due to the weather.
 (Side note – I have no problems properly dressing myself and my toddler to venture outdoors, but I’m a bit apprehensive to do it with a three month old baby as well.)

 Also, and I’m sure many of you can relate, my toddler has energy to spare and needs to be able to run and move every single day.
 I tried to find several activities that accomplish this and also manage to introduce them to a “special” activity that I’d pull out on a snow day.

 I’ve rounded up a few creative ways to beat the boredom on a snow day (or, just any day where you’re stuck inside).
 Let us know what you think in the comments!

 -Sometimes we need a change of scenery in the house, and when that happens I like to put my son in the bath to play.
 Here’s a fun way to paint in the tub with shaving cream.